wangyi111/Geoengine/README.md

 # Geoengine
-matlab or python works in the Geoengine master program
+Codes for labs in the Geoengine master program